17 Unusual Traditional Foods You Should Try in Japan

-Another great pairing for the raw egg is sukiyaki, thin slices of beef simmered in a sweet soy sauce-based broth.
+Another great pairing for raw egg is sukiyaki, thin slices of beef simmered in a sweet soy-sauce-based broth.
 Imagine a slice of marbled beef, coated in a teriyaki-like sauce, dipped into a bowl of a beaten raw egg.
-Eaten without the egg, the beef might be too rich with all the fat coated in the concentrated flavours of the sauce, however when dipped in egg, the yolk coats the beef retaining the meat juices, and mellows the saltiness of the sauce for the perfect balance.
-The soy sauce also brings out the flavour of the yolk making the combination irresistible.
+Eaten without the egg, the beef might be too rich with all the fat coated in the concentrated flavours of the sauce, but when dipped in egg, the yolk coats the beef, helps retain the meat's juices, and mellows the saltiness of the sauce for the perfect balance.
+The soy sauce also brings out the flavour of the yolk, making the combination irresistible.

 If you’re still a little squirmy about eating a raw egg, try an onsen egg.
 It’s an egg that has been cooked at a low temperature (traditionally in the hot waters of an onsen or hot spring).
 It comes out half cooked; the whites are no longer clear, but are still soft and runny, and so is the yolk when cracked open.
 You can find these in the regular supermarkets, and many restaurants will serve their donburi (rice bowl dishes), or pasta dishes topped with an onsen tamago.
 I personally find it matches best with white rice because the richness of the yolk isn’t lost as it is with heavily seasoned pasta dishes.